fbpx

 • Alcohol suppresses thyroid hormone production and secretion, leading to hypothyroidism.
 Chronic alcohol use reduces circulating levels of T3 and hormones.

-• Alcohol disrupts the hypothalamic-pituitary-thy axis, blunt TSH.
-This impairs the body ability to regulate thyroid function.
+• Alcohol disrupts the hypothalamic-pituitary-thyroid axis, blunt TSH.
+This impairs the body’s ability to regulate thyroid function.

-• Alcohol causes direct cellular toxicity to thyroid cells, damaging tissue over time.
+• Alcohol causes direct cellular toxicity to thyroid cells, damaging tissue and thyroid nodules over time.
 This can reduce volume.

 • Heavy alcohol use can deplete nutrients like selenium, essential for proper thyroid hormone metabolism.